 Under the Central Bank’s Consumer Protection Code, firms must:

-- Tell you that your cover or any claim you make could be affected if you give incorrect or incomplete information when applying for cover – this includes you telling your insurer you do not smoke, but you actually do
+- Tell you that your cover or any claim you make, could be affected if you give incorrect or incomplete information when applying for cover – for example, this includes you telling your insurer you do not smoke, but you actually do.

 - What type and level of cover best meets my needs?

 - How many quotes will my broker look for?
 Does my broker provide extra services, such as help with making claims?